The black band of courage

 The day Henry Olonga and Andy Flower defied Robert Mugabe's Zimbabwean regime with an act of selfless bravery and huge dignity.
 By taking to the field wearing black armbands to mourn "the death of democracy" in their country, they achieved the most forceful and eloquent expression of civil rights in a sporting event since Tommie Smith and John Carlos' black-power salute at the Mexico Olympics in 1968.
-More than anything, their quiet stand refocused an issue that had long been distracted by sordid squabbles over money and security.
+More than anything, their quiet stand brought into focus an issue that had long been overshadowed by sordid squabbles over money and security.
 Both men were forced into exile and international retirement after the tournament.

 Namibia made their international debut in the Flower-Olonga protest match.
 Apart from the black armbands, the game is remembered for Craig Wishart's unbeaten 172 off 151 balls, then the highest score by a Zimbabwe batsman.
-Rain reduced Namibia's target from 341 in 50 overs to 191 in 25.1, but they only managed to reached 104.
+Rain reduced Namibia's target from 341 in 50 overs to 191 in 25.1, but they only managed to reach 104.
 They played five more matches in the tournament but failed to win any.
 They haven't played an ODI since.

 Jack Hobbs (178) and Wilfred Rhodes (179) put on 323 for the first wicket against Australia in Melbourne, setting up an innings victory that saw England regain the Ashes.
 Hobbs' record as an opener is legendary; Rhodes, one of the game's greatest allrounders, began his Test career in 1899, batting No. 11, and ended it in 1930, batting No. 10.

 Birth of the first Englishman to score a Test hundred on debut at Lord's.
-John Hampshire, rescued England from 61 for 5 with 107 against West Indies in 1969, but it was the only hundred he made in eight Tests.
+John Hampshire rescued England from 61 for 5 with 107 against West Indies in 1969, but it was the only hundred he made in eight Tests.
 A largely attacking batsman, he staged an infamous go-slow at Northampton - which cost Yorkshire a bonus point - as a protest against what he perceived to be selfish batting by one Geoff Boycott.
 Hampshire later became a Test umpire.

-England captain Mike Denness ended a wretched Ashes series on a personal high, plundering 188 in the sixth Test in Melbourne off an Australian attack weakened by the absence of the injured Dennis Lillee and Jeff Thomson.
+England captain Mike Denness ended a wretched Ashes series on a personal high, plundering 188 in the sixth Test, in Melbourne, off an Australian attack weakened by the absence of the injured Dennis Lillee and Jeff Thomson.
 It remains the highest score by any visiting captain in a Test in Australia and helped England to an innings victory.
 It wasn't enough to save Denness, however, and within three Tests he had been sacked.
 Australia won the series 4-1.